 What better way to end your Cumberland Valley Road Trip Extravaganza than with a leisurely drive through the scenic back roads of Perry County?
 Take a morning or take a day – either way, you’ll go home feeling refreshed and calm.

 Begin the end of your journey at Waggoner’s Gap Hawk Watch.
-Situated on Blue Mountain, this 180-degree vista of the Valley has one of the largest concentrations of raptors in the U.S. Tip: Be careful for low ground clearance in parking lot.
+Situated on Blue Mountain, this 180-degree vista of the Valley has one of the largest concentrations of raptors in the U.S. TIP: Be careful for low ground clearance in parking lot.

 Next, wind and weave your way through the scenic back roads of Perry County.
 There are 15 covered bridges scattered throughout the county, including the 80-foot long Clay’s Bridge in Little Buffalo State Park.

 If you plan it just right, you can end your day at Hunters Valley Winery.
 This Farm winery boasts a spectacular view of the Juniata River, tours & tastings.
+TIP: Although this winery doesn't typically have Monday hours, private tastings can be arranged with advance notice.

 Monday Dining Suggestions